lukstafi/navi-parens/README.md

 * Fixes to handling indentation scopes that touch beginning/end-of-document.
 * Special-case behavior where the cursor is at the start of the indentation header line.

-### 2.0.0
+### 1.3.0

-* Introduces _Markmacs Mode_.
+* Introduces _Markmacs Mode_ with extra support for navigating LaTeX.
-* Fixes tricky multicharacter delimiter handling for the RAW mode.
+* Fixes tricky multicharacter delimiter handling.
 * Includes LaTeX matrix and equation environment delimiters in defaults.
-* Introduces new commands `upOrPrevious`, `downOrNext`, where additional separators close the scope of the cursor when looking for the RAW outer scope.
-* Introduces new commands `upOrPrevious`, `downOrNext`, where additional separators close the scope of the cursor when looking for the RAW outer scope.
+* Next character, previous character commands that skip over multicharacter delimiters.

 [changelog]: https://marketplace.visualstudio.com/items/lukstafi.navi-parens/changelog